-Dr Jessica Leong CEO and Clinical Director Executive Counselling and Training Academy
+Dr Jessica Leong

+CEO and Clinical Director

-Or, in a sealed envelope to Postal Address: Dr Jessica Leong CEO and Clinical Director Executive Counselling and Training Academy 1 Kay Siang Road, #08-01/02 Singapore 248922
+1 Kay Siang Road, #08-01/02

+Singapore 248922

 - 3. The Report will be treated as "CONFIDENTIAL". - 4.
 Informant will ensure that the Report is made in good faith. - 5.
 Informant is encouraged to identify himself/herself. - 6.
 Informant may be contacted by ECTA's Investigation Officer to provide clarification or additional information, if necessary. - 7.
 An anonymous report may impede investigation and not bring about an outcome for the complaint to be effectively addressed. - 8.
-Informant will provide as much details as possible pertaining to the complaint, using the Template in ANNEX A. - 9.
-ECTA will apprise Informant of the outcome of his/her complaint made upon conclusion of the investigation and action taken (where applicable and appropriate).
+Informant will provide as much details as possible pertaining to the complaint, using the Template in ANNEX A.

+9. ECTA will apprise Informant of the outcome of his/her complaint made upon conclusion of the investigation and action taken (where applicable and appropriate).